danielreiser/danielreiser/README.md

 # Hello folks 👋

 I am Daniel, a software engineer with over ten years of professional experience.
 I am most passionate about frontend development with Angular & React.
 I love working with AWS and have a weakness for splendid UI/UX.
-Besides working full-time, I am building two side hustles which will be #buildinpublic soon.
 In my spare time, I am flying planes for fun ✈️

 <!--